 As an internist who is also trained in infectious diseases and has been in practice for over 25 years, I became interested in studying curbside consultations years ago because they provide a real life glimpse of what many physicians really want to know without having to deal with information overload from textbooks and online resources.
 My attempt at addressing this need led to publication of couple of articles (JAMA 1996;275:145-7, and Clinical Infectious Diseases 1996;22:303-7), and a book (Mosby’s Curbside Clinician, 1998) on the same subject.

-With over 150 pearls and thousands of visitors from 99 countries during the first 2 years of P4P, I look forward to making this open-access free educational website even more useful and fun!
+With thousands of visitors from over 140 countries, I look forward to making this open-access free educational website even more useful and fun!

 If still interested, get started right away by clicking on the icon in the right upper corner of this page.
 Please search by topics or key words.
 If you like what you see, please sign up to be notified with each new post (scroll down to the bottom of the column after clicking on the icon in the right upper corner of any page).

 Department of Medicine,